Skip to Main Content

 Wells Fargo Active Cash Card Overview

-The Wells Fargo Active Cash Card isn’t just one of the best flat-rate cash rewards cards — it’s one of the best cash rewards credit cards, period.
+The Wells Fargo Active Cash Card isn’t just one of the best flat-rate cash rewards cards — it’s one of the best cash rewards credit cards overall.

 Cash rewards cards that earn 2 percent on purchases aren’t unheard of, but the Active Cash card comes with no strings attached and leads the pack when it comes to Wells Fargo cards.
-In fact, the Active Cash has earned a top spot on our list of the best no-annual-fee credit cards, toppling the Citi® Double Cash Card as the long-reigning MVP of flat-rate cash rewards cards.
+In fact, the Active Cash has earned a top spot on our list of the best no-annual-fee credit cards, topping the Citi Double Cash® Card as the long-reigning MVP of flat-rate cash rewards cards.

-This means the Active Cash card is a great pick whether you’re looking for a single, easy-to-manage rewards card or a flexible back-up card that fits into your current card combination.
-However, your rewards value may be limited compared to competing cards if you’re a modest spender or if you want to pool your flat-rate rewards with a travel card.
+This means the Active Cash card is a great pick whether you’re looking for a single, easy-to-manage rewards card or a flexible back-up card that pairs well with your current cards.
+However, your cash back may be limited compared to competing cards if you spend routinely in spending categories that are often included on tiered rewards cards.

 • Credit Card Cash Back